Brooklyn Game Store

 -Pain points new players experienced in Horizon Worlds experiences

 At the end of each interview I asked if there was anything else about VR/Oculus/Horizon Worlds we didn't touch on.
-Below are few key questions I asked in all player interviews:
+Below are few key questions I asked in all interviews:

 ❖ What brought you to try out Horizon Worlds?